We are now open for events and look forward to seeing you here in San Diego! This page will continue to be updated based

-As of June 15, there aren't limits on attendance.
-For indoor events with more than 1,000 attendees, the following public health guidance applies until November 1, 2021:
+For indoor events with 500 or more attendees, the following public health guidance applies:

 - Information will be prominently placed on all communications, including the reservation and ticketing systems, to ensure guests are aware of testing and vaccination requirements (including acceptable modes of verification).

 - Attendees must follow CDPH Guidance for Face Coverings.

 Yes.
-The 1,000 threshold (for vaccination and testing requirements) is per event if attendees from the different events do not mix.
+The threshold for vaccination and testing requirements is per event if attendees from the different events do not mix.

 The State is not requiring any changes to room capacities.